Jaehaks/texflow.nvim/README.md

 `Texflow.nvim` supports showing diagnostics in statuscolumn like lsp. \
 These diagnostics are from `*.log` file after `*.tex` file is compiled. `Texflow.nvim` parses the error messages and show at proper line number which is related with error or warning. \
-You must includes `--file-line-error` argument in your latex engine configuration to parse error.
+It detects error format starts with both `!` and `<filename>:<line>`, You doesn't need to include `--file-line-error` argument necessarily in your latex engine configuration.

 <u>There are some limitations to show diagnostics.</u>
 1) All error/warning in log file doesn't mentioned column number.
 All diagnostics from `Texflow` will show at column 0.